orekk/day_Face-Recognition_Door_lock/README.md

 To do - Develop app to have section [ROOM SAFETY] "lock" "unlock"

 -- STAGE 3: KiCAD circuit drawing
-To Do - research additional circuit components to ad to ESP32 an dadd this into KiCAD circuit drawing for solenoid circuit
+To Do - research additional circuit components to add to ESP32 and add this into KiCAD circuit drawing for solenoid lock circuit